Weedon Island Preserve: Weedon Island Preserve Cultural and Natural History Center

-The Weedon Island Preserve Cultural and Natural History Center opened in the fall of 2002 with the support of the Friends of Weedon Island and is run by Pinellas County.
-The Center focuses on the natural, cultural, and archaeological history of the preserve.
+The Weedon Island Preserve Cultural and Natural History Center opened in December 2002 with the support of the Friends of Weedon Island and is run by Pinellas County Government.
+The center focuses on the natural, cultural, and archaeological history of the preserve.
 The Exhibit Hall features interactive displays on the unique wildlife and habitats found on Weedon Island and the ancient and present-day history of the preserve.
-Part of the collection of Native American artifacts from Weedon Island has been digitized and is available online as a virtual tour.

-The most recent addition to the center is a 40 ft dugout canoe that was found in the Weedon Island Preserve and is believed to be a Manasotan artifact.
+A 40 ft dugout canoe found in the Weedon Island Preserve and believed to be a Manasotan artifact.
 It is estimated to be 1,100 years old.

 Ecosystem

 The Weedon Island Preserve ecosystems are majority wetlands, including mangrove swamps, with 1,100 acre of upland habitat.
 Flatwoods are represented with pine and scrub, as are coastal hammocks, coastal berms and anthropogenic shell mounds.

-Programs and events

-Pinellas County staff and UF/IFAS Extension agents provide a wide variety of educational programs and events for the general public that are family-friendly and often free of charge.
-Monthly programs may include guided hikes, archaeology classes, speaker series, photography or birding meet-ups, and environmental sustainability workshops.
-Program registration and an updated list of current offerings are available through the preserve's Eventbrite page.

-Hours of operations

-The preserve is open seven days a week, from dawn to dusk.
-The Cultural and Natural History Center is open Thursdays through Saturdays from 9:00 a.m. to 4:00 p.m., and on Sundays from 11:00 a.m. to 4:00 p.m.